-- 6. Approve the procurement of capacity by MidAmerican to meet the quantity of MidAmerican's forecast capacity shortfall for the first delivery year (2016-2017) through the MISO PRA. - 7.
-Approve a capacity procurement for MidAmerican in sufficient quantities to meet 100% of the forecast capacity shortfall for the 2017-2018 through the 2021-2022 delivery years in a bilateral procurement event in the fall of 2016 based on MidAmerican's July 2016 expected load forecast which will be pre-approved by the ICC as part of the approval of this Plan, subject to the review of the IPA and consensus among the IPA, ICC Staff, MidAmerican and the Procurement Monitor.
-The IPA recommends consensus among the IPA, ICC Staff, MidAmerican and the Procurement Monitor because the capacity requirements for the 2021-2022 delivery year will not be known until MidAmerican produces the July 2016 load forecast. - 8.
-Approve pro-rata curtailment of ComEd and Ameren Illinois' Long-Term Power Purchase Agreements for renewable energy in the unlikely event that the updated March 2016 expected load forecast indicates that such a curtailment is necessary.
+- 5. Approve a fall capacity procurement for Ameren Illinois in a quantity of 75% of its forecast requirements for 2017-2018 and 25% for 2018-2019. - 6.
+Approve the monthly peak and off-peak allocation of the Ameren Illinois and ComEd 2010 long-term power purchase agreements annual contract energy volumes. - 7.
+Approve pro-rata curtailment of ComEd and/or Ameren Illinois' 2010 long-term power purchase agreements for renewable energy in the unlikely event that the updated March 2016 expected load forecast indicates that such a curtailment is necessary.
 This forecast will form the basis for pro-rata curtailment of long term renewable contracts assuming consensus is reached among the parties identified in Item 2 above.
-Otherwise, the July 2015 forecast will form the basis for curtailment. - 9.
+Otherwise, the July 2015 forecast will form the basis for curtailment. - 8.
 Approve a spring 2016 procurement of RECs using the renewable resources budget for the prompt delivery year to allow the utilities to meet their RPS requirements other than for distributed generation (solar photovoltaic only for Ameren Illinois and ComEd, all categories for MidAmerican).
-The volume for the procurement will be determined based upon the "Remaining Target" quantities resulting from the utilities' March, 2016 load forecasts and limited to the funds available according to the utilities' updated budgets. - 10.
-Approve a fall 2016 procurement of distributed generation RECs using already collected hourly ACP funds for Ameren Illinois and ComEd, and the Renewable Resources Budget for MidAmerican. - 11.
-Approve consensus items from the 2015 energy efficiency stakeholder workshops and prior years' energy efficiency stakeholder workshops related to the implementation of Section 16-111.5B of the IPA Act. - 12.
+The volume for the procurement will be determined based upon the "Remaining Target" quantities resulting from the utilities' March, 2016 load forecasts and limited to the funds available according to the utilities' updated budgets. - 9.
+Approve an early summer 2016 procurement of distributed generation RECs using already collected hourly ACP funds for Ameren Illinois and ComEd minus the total dollar value of each utility's distributed generation REC contracts awarded through the Fall 2015 procurement and any hourly ACP funds committed to the purchase of curtailed RECs stemming from the 2010 long-term power purchase agreements.
+Approve an early summer 2016 procurement of distributed generation RECs using the Renewable Resources Budget for MidAmerican. - 10.
+Approve specific consensus items from the energy efficiency stakeholder workshops related to the implementation of Section 16-111.5B of the PUA that are set forth in Section 7.1.3 Prior Year Consensus Items. - 11.
 Approve the Section 16-111.5B incremental energy efficiency programs identified by the Agency for approval in Chapter 7.

-The Illinois Power Agency respectfully posts this draft Procurement Plan, which the IPA believes is compliant with all applicable law, for public comment with a due date for comments of September 14, 2015.
+The Illinois Power Agency respectfully files its 2016 Procurement Plan, which the IPA believes is compliant with all applicable law, for Commission approval and requests approval of the specific action items listed above.